-This page provides information and links to online resources for the lapsing of caveats (under section 143 Land Transfer Act 2017).
+This page provides information and links to online resources for the lapsing of caveats and notices of claim under section 143 Land Transfer Act 2017.

-A caveat may be lapsed under section 143 Land Transfer Act 2017 (LTA) by:
+A caveat or notice of claim may be lapsed under section 143 Land Transfer Act 2017 (LTA) by:

 - the registered owner or a person acting for or on behalf of the registered owner of the estate or interest affected by the caveat (section 143(1)(b).